sandialabs/tracktable/Documentation/installation/install_source.rst

 Finally, you will need to tell your system where to find the Tracktable C++ libraries.

-.. hint:: On Windows, unless modified any tracktable DLLs generated by Visual Studio will be located in ``tracktable\out\build\<build config>\bin``.
+.. hint:: On Windows, unless modified any Tracktable DLLs generated by Visual Studio will be located in ``tracktable\out\build\<build config>\bin``.
 When installing Tracktable from Visual Studio on Windows the DLLs located in ``tracktable/out/install/<build config>/bin/TracktableCore.dll`` will be used for